muratk3n/thirdwave/en/tweets/2020/week24f.md

 ---

 From the man himself..

-He had a kirkuffle w Putin, the word is he is now in Ukraine seeking payback.. .
-He'd like Western media attn.
+Later he had a kirkuffle w Putin, the word is he is now in Ukraine seeking payback.. .

 [Link](https://foreignpolicy.com/2020/06/11/abolish-police-georgia-brutality-crime/)